tonyreveal/aap_preflight/README.md

 ### Pre-install checks performed:

 - Installs nmap-ncat (for port connectivity tests)
+- Installs python-psutil (for getting ruby / chef PIDs to make sure chef-client is stopped)
+- Installs python3.9-psycopg2 (required for database tests)
 - Disables appstream repo on all hosts in inventory
 - Enables baseos repo on all hosts in inventory
 - Check if Chef-Client is installed